rubenmesserschmidt/Section-Box_docs/docs/source/panel.rst

 General Settings
 ****************

- Here are all settings located regarding the whole section box.
+ Here are all settings located regarding the selected section box.

 * **Method**: The technique used for calculating and displaying the sections.
  :Boolean: The sections are created by making use of a dynamic boolean modifier setup.